A dispatcher

 Assigning Job to the Technician Route

-Efficiently assign multitude of jobs to a route by balancing various attributes such as overall route duration, schedules necessary for completing the job, overall travel time between jobs based on travel mode - car/truck/semi-truck etc.
+Efficiently assign multiple jobs to a route by balancing key factors such as overall route duration, job schedules, and total travel time between jobs based on the mode of transport (e.g., car, truck, semi-truck).
+This can be done using either the scheduler or the map.

-After the route has been assigned to the available technician, you can proceed to add jobs onto the route through drag and drop, prioritizing those that are geographically close to minimize travel time.
+Once a route has been assigned to an available technician, you can add jobs to the route by dragging and dropping them.
+Prioritize jobs that are geographically close to minimize travel time.

-To assign a job to a technician route, follow these steps:
+To assign a job to a technician's route using the Scheduler view, follow these steps:

 1. Under the Routes stream, click "Jobs" section on the dispatcher queue and shortlist any of the jobs from the dropdown menu.